imziaafridi/One2OneChatFirebase/README.md

-# One to One Chat App with Firebase
+# One 2 One Chat With Firebase

 Hi, I am student and currently learning flutter so I am practcing flutter on different task and decided to share the task with community which will give me opportunity to express my skills and open for modification or constructive feedback.
 I am enjoying flutter and eager to learn more to be professional in this field and try to share as much as I can.